Learn more about the history, geography, and development of the Dutch language as well as the quirks that make it so unique.

 - If you have ever had coleslaw, or a cookie, or been to Brooklyn, you already speak some Dutch!

 - There is a form of street slang that borrows heavily from Yiddish: bargoens.
-While mostly associated with travelling communities, some of the words have entered regular usage, particularly in Amsterdam.
-So if you ever take your misjpoge to Mokum‘s Jordaan neighbourhood, have some gotspe and order a pikketanisie!
+While mostly associated with traveling communities, some of the words have entered regular usage, particularly in Amsterdam.
+So if you ever take your misjpoge to Mokum’s Jordaan neighborhood, have some gotspe and order a pikketanisie!

 - During World War II, Dutch people would try to identify German spies among them by asking them to pronounce the word Scheveningen, a seaside resort in The Hague.

 If you live in the Netherlands, knowing some Dutch can make life much easier – and gezellig.
 But especially in larger cities, it is not a requirement for most everyday things.
 However, if you are planning to stay for longer, it may be handy to learn, as it will make your communication with Dutch government agencies, including the tax office which tends to send 27-page letters, much less difficult.

 If you are ready to start, there are plenty of local and online resources.
 A good place to begin could be the Jeugdjournaal, offered by the NOS, the Dutch Broadcasting Foundation.
 From apps to online courses, government-sponsored programs to intensive language lessons, there is a plethora of resources to learn Dutch up to the level you need.

 The Dutch will try to be courteous and switch to English when they hear you struggle.
 You can always say ‘Ik ben aan het oefenen!’, dan komt alles goed.